 The Definition of a General Ledger

-A general ledger represents the record-keeping system to sort, store, and summarize a company’s transactions.
-These transactions are sorted by type of accounts and used to prepare the companies financial statements.
+A general ledger represents the record-keeping system to sort, store, and summarize a company’s transactions throughout an accounting period.
+These transactions are sorted by type of accounts and used to prepare the company’s financial statements.

 - Stockholders’ equity

 You don’t build anything without a strong foundation and that’s what a General Ledger is, a foundation used by accountants to store financial data organizationally to create financial statements.

 Financial transactions make up a General Ledger and are posted into their own sub-ledger accounts that are defined by the companies.
 These sub-ledger accounts fall under the types listed about, such as assets, liabilities, stockholders’ equity, etc.

 The transactions are closed out and summarized into the general ledger accounts.
 The accountant or bookkeeper then uses a trial balance to check for errors and posts addition entries as needed.

 Schedule a Free Online Meeting to see how we can benefit you.